 }

-Definition: bytecontainer.h:39
+Definition bytecontainer.h:39

-Definition: lookup_structures.h:167
+Definition lookup_structures.h:167

 virtual std::unique_ptr< ExactLookupStructure > create_for_exact(size_t size, size_t nbytes_key)